Mcostalonga/Emulsion_Image_Processing/README.md

 This script is used to identify and determine the droplets diameters from pictures of emulsions take at microscope.

-## :warning: This script is under development :warning:

-I'm developing this script to identify and determine the droplets sizes using the **OpenCV** module.
-But it is under development yet, so keep it in mind.

 ## Input data

 The input data is a picture (or a folder with a number of pictures in the future), like the one in Fig. (1).